SumiSastri/dev-blogs/docs/what-is-computer-code/part3-code-transpiling-shims-sourcemaps.md

 A shim, is a peice of code that provides a layer of abstraction during the transpiling of code when an network call is made and therefore runs in the network layer.

-A polyfill, is a type of shim, that transpiles modern HTML5/ CSS3 and ES6 code back into the more basic versions to ensure browser compatability.
+A polyfill, is a type of shim, that transpiles modern HTML/ CSS (Cascading Style Sheets) and ES6 code back into the more basic versions to ensure browser compatability.

 Babel is a polyfill that uses CoreJS and babel-regenerator-runtime to polyfill (made backwards compatible) older browsers to newer language syntax.